sjhuang26/thinking-system/README.md

 ### Details

-- Sit in a typical room.
-Select two arbitrary cues (A and B).
+Sit in a typical room to set up the exercise.
+Select two arbitrary cues.

+- Cue A.
+- Cue B.
+- Also consider cue AB.
-- From here, generate two more cues: AB (a visual "merging together" or "melting together" of A/B) and X (anything in the room that isn't A or B).
+  - (a visual "merging together" or "melting together" of A/B)
+- Also consider cue X.
+  - (anything in the room that isn't A or B)

-- Define the **portal** procedure operating over two cues (notation: ```&```).
+Define the **portal** procedure operating over two cues (notation: ```&```).

-  - Cues have details, right?
+The portal procedure is a general skill of cue labelling.
+Demands a steady **temporal ping-pong** rhythm.
+This cycle is to be repeated several times.

+- **CORRECT-INCORRECT** binary of attention.
-  - Label the cue you should pay attention to as CORRECT.
-  - Label the other cue as INCORRECT.
+  - Label the cue you should pay **attention** to as CORRECT.
+Label the other cue as INCORRECT.
-  - Notice the binary nature of the CORRECT-INCORRECT.
+  - Notice how the INCORRECT cue is unambiguously **anti-attention**.
-  - Follow a cycle.
-    - Grab a random detail from the CORRECT cue.
+- From the CORRECT cue, find another random associated detail to point out: this is **"snowballing"** from less detail to more cumulative detail.
+  - (detail possibilities: locations of particular lines, shades of color, any associated memory, style of the room, time of day, etc.)
 - Switch the CORRECT and INCORRECT cue around.
+There are two **detail hierarchies** being proliferated at once.
+This is **dual pressure**.

-- Practice the following portals.
+Practice the following portals.

 - ```A&B```
 - ```X&AB```
 - ```AB&A```
 - ```AB&B```

-- The following attention-related interferences are stressed.
+The following attention-related interferences are stressed.

 - paying attention to a cue vs. paying attention to the details hierarchically encoded within the cue
 - correct vs. incorrect (in particular, better managing any symbolic reasoning involved).
 - not directly specifying which object is Correct versus Incorrect until the last milliseconds and seeing how fast your brain can pay attention / react
 - Cue#1 vs. Cue#2
-- Within a portal, there is a **dual pressure** (two cues at once) and a rhythmic shift from one to the other.
-Each cue is **"snowballing"** from less detail to more cumulative detail
-  - an expanding out of the hierarchy of details under each cue
-  - There is an associative aspect (what particular memories the cue is closely associated with?)

-### Vital tips

-- We develop the general skill of labeling items in the cognitive map.
-  - The portal symbolizes the skill that is generalized.
+How does this tie into cognitive maps?

-  - Episodic memory of Cue A, Episodic memory of Cue B, and Contextual Cue X (episodic memory of non-AB details such as the room, time of day, etc.) are members of the cognitive map.
+- A, B, and X are all episodic memories and also members of the **cognitive map**.
 - Crowd A of neurons continues to talk to Crowd B and Crowd X resulting in very strong combinatorial interactions.
-    - Notice how details are pulled in pairs (one detail from one cue + one detail from another)
+  - Details are pulled in pairs (jump to Cue#1, pull a detail, jump to Cue#2, pull another detail).
   - Does this make the training more robust?
 I don't know.

-- You must set up a temporal rhythm, which is what I call temporal ping-pong.
+### What makes this more than reward-and-punishment?

-- Why does the narrow focus of the exercise (only two cues and the details within them) give us a major advantage?
+Why does the narrow focus of the exercise (only two cues and the details within them) give us a major advantage?

-  - The INCORRECT case is very specific, as mentioned in the formula.
+- The INCORRECT case is very specific.
 - Two points makes a straight line; navigation is definetly based on straight lines.
   - However, this suggests the importance of also practicing memory palace (method of loci) navigation and visualizing "drawing a curved line across the path."

-- What makes this more than reward-and-punishment?
-  - To be clear, our exercise goes far beyond merely creating a marginal chance of a "random quiz" to get the brain to pay attention; far beyond a "detail mindfulness habit."
+Does our exercise go beyond merely creating a marginal chance of a "random quiz" to get the brain to pay attention?
+Yes; it is far beyond a "detail mindfulness habit."

 - The exercise as a whole is a massive _signal booster_ of attention/reward/punishment.
 - There is a strong visualization aspect; I believe the "mind's eye" works by storing the delta between the present and the desired visualization.
   - An alternate explanation is that the "mind's eye" works by fluctuating from past (synthesizing the necessary episodic memories) to present.
   - To be clear, I think the GPU is capable of the sensory process of visualization -- simulating the future from the episodic past/present.
 - There is an incredibly fast density shift from Cue A to Cue B and back.
   - You should have a clear conceptualization that many details are being dropped from the brain during the shifts.
   - I strongly suspect the mechanistic manipulation of a "a back-and-forth brain wave rhythm" like "sitting on a rocking chair."
   - The line-diagram notation (annotating boundaries and curves with lines -- like an artist!) tries to amplify this effect.
 We are trying to preserve as much detail as possible when the objects are "copied" into some working memory buffer (e.g., I force myself to color the objects RED and GREEN).

 ### Unorganized tips

 Getting the general gist of the exercises is enough for beginners.
 (I noticed improvement in creativity without implementing even half of these.)

 The point is to have a clear plan to graduate from more dense to less dense items by using snowball formulas and other advanced techniques.
 Otherwise, you are virtually guaranteed to hit one of the many training plateaus, and you probably won't notice.

+What is nontrivial is using deliberate practice to scaffold the skill generalization process from dense to sparse.

 - Practicing the line of reasoning: if my goal were to label everything incorrectly, and A were correct, labeling A as "correct" is incorrect while labeling A as "incorrect" is correct.
 - Ensuring the proper understanding of: CUE equals REWARD AND PUNISH equals PHYSICAL OBJECT equals WRAPPER (for hundreds of details).